Thairath Online

 Share article

-The Palang Pracharath Party (PPRP) has promoted Trinuch Thianthong to the position of the party's number one prime minister candidate after "Uncle Pom" withdrew due to health issues.
+The Palang Pracharath Party (PPRP) has promoted Trinuch Thianthong to be the top prime ministerial candidate following "Uncle Pom's" withdrawal due to health problems.
 It confirmed that General Prawit Wongsuwan remains party leader.
-Meanwhile, Samart Kaewmeechai affirmed the party is not in turmoil and morale is good.,
+Party member Samart affirmed the party is not in turmoil and morale is good, respectively.
+The translation closely reflects the original, including the use of "Uncle Pom" as a nickname for General Prawit, preserved as is.

-At 13:50 on 24 December 2025 GMT+7 at the Palang Pracharath Party headquarters, Mr. Paiboon Nititawan, deputy party leader, said after the executive committee meeting that the meeting considered nominations for party-list and constituency MP candidates as well as the party's prime minister candidates.
-Regarding the prime minister candidates, since General Prawit Wongsuwan, the party leader, requested to withdraw from being a prime minister candidate, the party has promoted Ms. Trinuch Thianthong, Minister of Labour and party secretary-general, to be the number one prime minister candidate.
-The number two candidate is Mr. Theerachai Phuwanartnaranubala, deputy party leader.
-The meeting also reviewed nominations for over 200 constituency MP candidates.
-The party leader will determine the party-list rankings, which will be revealed by 28 December, when all candidate lists must be finalized.
+At 13:50 on 24 Dec 2025 GMT+7 at the Palang Pracharath Party (PPRP) headquarters, Mr. Paiboon Nititawan, Deputy Leader of the party, said after the executive committee meeting that the session considered nominations for party-list and constituency MPs, as well as the party’s prime ministerial candidates.
+Regarding the prime ministerial candidates, since General Prawit Wongsuwan, party leader, requested to withdraw from the candidacy due to health concerns, Ms. Trinuch Thianthong, Minister of Labour and party secretary-general, was promoted to be the number one prime ministerial candidate.
+The second candidate is Mr. Teerachai Phuwanatnoranalub, Deputy Party Leader.
+Additionally, the meeting approved over 200 constituency MP candidates.
+The party leader was assigned to finalize the party-list ranking, which must be announced by 28 Dec 2025, when all candidates will be officially presented.

-When asked whether General Prawit still remains party leader, Mr. Paiboon said he does.
-In response to rumors that General Prawit might step down, Mr. Paiboon said that for now, he is still in position because he must sign the certification documents for constituency and party-list candidates.
-When asked if General Prawit gave reasons for withdrawing as prime minister candidate, Mr. Paiboon said it was due to health problems, as his health is currently not good.
-Asked about the possibility that the rumors of stepping down might be true and whether Ms. Trinuch would take over as party leader, Mr. Paiboon said the media is speculating on its own; the party has not commented.
-He thanked people for their concern over General Prawit's health and confirmed that while his health is not good, there is no serious problem.
+Regarding whether General Prawit remains party leader, Mr. Paiboon confirmed he does.
+When asked about rumors of his possible resignation, Mr. Paiboon said that currently General Prawit is still in position because he must sign the certification documents for constituency and party-list candidates.
+Asked if General Prawit gave reasons for withdrawing from the prime minister candidacy, Mr. Paiboon said it was due to health problems, as his health is currently not good.
+When further questioned about the possibility of him stepping down or merely staying on to certify documents, and whether Ms. Trinuch would replace him as party leader, Mr. Paiboon responded that such interpretations are media speculation, not party statements.
+He thanked those concerned about General Prawit's health and confirmed that his health issues are definite.

-Regarding reports that the PPRP is in disarray with members gradually leaving, Mr. Paiboon said such rumors have circulated for years.
-Currently, the party is nominating constituency and party-list candidates.
-Asked how many constituencies the party will contest in Bangkok after Mr. Wan Yoobamrung resigned, Mr. Paiboon said the party is fielding many candidates.
-When asked if Police Lieutenant Colonel Chalerm Yoobamrung is still in the party, as there were reports he applied for membership, Mr. Paiboon said he does not know, and he is also unaware about Mr. Seksakon Atthawong, who has already resigned.
+When asked about reports of instability in the PPRP due to members leaving, Mr. Paiboon said such rumors have circulated for years.
+Currently, the party is submitting candidates for both constituency and party-list MPs.
+Asked how many constituencies in Bangkok they will contest, especially after Mr. Wan Yoobamrung resigned, Mr. Paiboon said the party is fielding many candidates.
+When asked whether Police Sub-Lieutenant Chalerm Yoobamrung remains in the party, as he reportedly applied for membership, Mr. Paiboon said he was unaware, as was he regarding former member Sek Sakol Atthawong, who has resigned.

-When asked to confirm the PPRP's stability ahead of the election, Mr. Paiboon said he is confident the party is strong, though its approach may differ from other parties.
-He affirmed the party's strength and asked to wait and see, especially with the constituency candidate registration on 27 December and party-list registration on 28 December.
-He reiterated that the party's number one prime minister candidate is Ms. Trinuch, and number two is Mr. Theerachai.
+When asked to confirm whether the PPRP is stable and ready for the upcoming election battle, Mr. Paiboon expressed confidence that the party is indeed strong, albeit in its own way, which might differ from other parties.
+He reaffirmed the party's strength and asked to wait and see, especially with constituency MP nominations on 27 Dec and party-list nominations on 28 Dec.
+He confirmed the party’s prime ministerial candidates are Ms. Trinuch as number one and Mr. Teerachai as number two.

-Mr. Samart Kaewmeechai, PPRP executive committee member and prospective Chiang Rai MP candidate, said in response to scrutiny over the party's possible instability if General Prawit steps down politically that nothing has collapsed and everything is proceeding as planned, except for a change in the party's prime minister candidate.
-Although General Prawit is no longer the number one prime minister candidate, this does not soften the party's image because he has already been delegating responsibilities, such as overseeing prospective candidates, a role now managed by Ms. Trinuch, while General Prawit remains party leader.
+Mr. Samart Kaewmeechai, a PPRP executive and prospective Chiang Rai MP candidate, commented on media attention regarding possible turmoil in the PPRP if General Prawit steps back from politics, stating that nothing has collapsed and everything proceeds according to plan, aside from adjustments to the party’s prime ministerial candidate.
+Even though General Prawit is no longer the number one candidate, this does not soften the party’s image because he has long delegated responsibilities, such as giving Ms. Trinuch charge of candidate management, while General Prawit remains party leader.

-Mr. Samart confirmed that the PPRP has not declined and is ready for the election.
-On 25 December, party prospective candidates will receive their nomination documents to submit to the Election Commission (EC).
-He added that candidates cannot run elsewhere now because the primary voting process is mandatory for all parties.
+Mr. Samart affirmed that the PPRP has not declined and is ready for the election, confidently moving forward.
+On 25 Dec, party candidates will receive nomination forms to register with the Election Commission.
+He added that candidates cannot go elsewhere now because the party’s primary vote process, mandatory for all parties, is underway.

-Mr. Samart stated he personally remains committed and will contest the election in Chiang Rai, where he has served as MP for four terms, taking a half-term break to allow younger candidates the opportunity.
-However, recent voter feedback has encouraged him to return to serve the country.
-When asked about party morale, Mr. Samart said it remains strong and ready for the election.
+Mr. Samart said he remains committed and will contest the election in Chiang Rai, where he has served as MP for four terms, taking a half-term break to allow new generations a chance.
+However, recent voter feedback encourages him to return to serve the nation.
+When asked about party morale, he stated it remains strong and ready for the election.

-When asked if General Prawit will remain to contest the election before passing leadership to someone else, Mr. Samart said that today’s meeting assigned all duties, and General Prawit will take on a different role.
-When asked if General Prawit is still the number one party-list candidate, Mr. Samart said that at this time, General Prawit remains the number one party-list candidate.
+Asked if General Prawit will stay to contest this election before passing leadership on, Mr. Samart said today's meeting assigned all tasks, and General Prawit will take on a different role.
+When asked if General Prawit remains the top party-list MP candidate, Mr. Samart confirmed that currently, General Prawit is still the number one party-list candidate.